A variational principle for a non-integrable model: Existence of a continuum of shift-invariant ergodic gradient Gibbs measures

 where~$w_{\mu}$ is the ergodic decomposition of~$\mu$.
 This means that for any test function~$f$ it holds that

 \end{definition}

-We will now show how the concentration results \eqref{e_main_concentration} obtained in Section~4 imply the existence of an ergodic gradient Gibbs measure for each slope~$s$ whose $l_\infty$-norm is less or equal to $1$.
+We will now show how the concentration inequality of Theorem~\ref{main_concentration_section_3} implies the existence of an ergodic gradient Gibbs measure for each slope~$s$ whose $\ell_1$-norm is strictly less than $1$.
+Before we are able to prove the main theorem of this section we provide some auxiliary statements.